rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 ## Overview

 Status Notifications apply the `role="status"` to their HTML markup.
-They will not interrupt a user from a task they are engaged in, and are provided on user action rather than as part of the page.
+They will not interrupt a user from a task they are engaged in.
+They are provided on user action rather than as part of the page.
 These event based notifications differ from Update Notifications as they do not update live, existing inline sections of a page.
 They provide information which will help users make a decision, communicate statuses, or provide feedback about selections that have been have made.
 These notifications may open or be added to locations unrelated to the action which caused the notification to trigger.
 Additionally, they may open based on conditions a user has created or criterium they have met.
-### Use When
-- Exposing additional product information that may vary based on user selection
-- As confirmation that a task or process initiated by the user was completed successfully

-- As confirmation that a task was completed successfully (See Success Type)
-### Don't Use When
-- presenting the user additional actions to take (see [modal](../../components/modal/))
-- The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))
-- The User makes a selection that does not change or add content to the page
-- The notification is an update to existing inline copy (see [status notifications](#status-notifications))
-- The notification relates to an actionable element in a busy state (see [status notifications](#status-notifications))
-- The content added to the page is critical and needs immediate attention (see [alert](../alerts))

 ## Persistent Status notifications